 I won’t be able to rescue a puppy

 Puppies are a popular choice for people looking to get a dog, and it’s not just because they’re cute.
 Some people just prefer the idea of being in a dog’s life from their very first months.
 Many would-be dog owners who want a puppy turn to a breeder because they think you can only adopt older dogs – but this simply isn’t true.

 Many dog rescue centres have puppies waiting to be adopted.
-Some are rescued from cruel breeders and puppy farms, and others have actually been born in the shelter.
-Sadly, many expectant mothers are abandoned because their owners cannot or don’t want to deal with the puppies, and so shelters often have litters of puppies available for adoption.
+Some are rescued from un-licensed breeders and puppy farms, and others have actually been born in the shelter.
+Sadly, many expectant mothers are abandoned because their owners cannot or don’t want to deal with the puppies, and so shelters do on occasion have litters of puppies available for adoption.